archphile/thepenguin/content/posts/2018-12-29-getting-my-life-back-part-three-self-hosting-my-personal-data.md

 +++
-title = "Getting my life back, Part III - Self-hosting my personal data (tasks, notes, calendar, bookmarks, contacts, passwords)" date =  "2018-12-29" categories = ["General"] tags = ["contact management, password management, calendar, Nextcloud, GTD, Simpletask, Notes, Keepass2android, DAVdroid,"]
+title = "Getting my life back, Part III - Self-hosting my personal data (contacts, bookmarks, passwords, calendar, notes, tasks)" date =  "2018-12-29" categories = ["General"] tags = ["contact management, password management, calendar, Nextcloud, GTD, Simpletask, Notes, Keepass2android, DAVdroid,"]
 +++

 This third part of the series "Getting my life back", is about **personal data privacy**.
 Although it's a huge topic, I will just try to give some further details on how I manage my own personal data, after of course having already [got rid of my social media accounts]({{< ref "2018-12-27-getting-my-life-back-part-one-social-media.md" >}}), one of the most dangerous personal privacy leaks.

+In addition to that, on my previous post about [smartphone addiction]({{< ref "2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md" >}}), I mentioned that my smartphone now serves me only as a means for better productivity.
+In this guide, you will find out how!

+1) **Note:** Whenever the term **"productivity"** is used in this blog, this **doesn't mean** becoming a better employee, manager, businessman etc..
+By seeing things from a different perspective, productivity is a ""tool" (to be more specific, a procedure with the use of a efficient toolset) that assists one to finish with all the usual responsibilities (including ones job) the soonest possible - using special tools and techniques - and have as much time as possible for everything else (hobbies, art, knowledge, quality time with family and friends etc.).

 ## Before you proceed with this post